-- X Soap and water are available to all employees at the following location(s): All restrooms, staff workroom, health office, break room, MPR, cafeteria/kitchen - X Employees are offered frequent opportunities to wash their hands. - X Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
+- X Soap and water are available to all employees at the following location(s): All restrooms, break rooms, gymnasium, cafeteria, and health office. - X Employees are offered frequent opportunities to wash their hands. - X Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
 Sharing of workspaces and held items is minimized or eliminated. - X Copies of this Protocol have been distributed to all employees.